infracost/docs/docs/getting_started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Infracost enables a shift-left approach for cloud costs by providing cost estimates for Terraform **before** deployment.
 Additionally, it can check for FinOps best practices in accordance with the Well-Architected Frameworks of cloud vendors, and your company's required tag keys/values.
 This not only saves your team money but also streamlines discussions about costs within the engineering workflow rather than it being a post-deployment consideration.
+Infracost works with AWS, Azure and Google.

 ### 1. Install Infracost
 Get the latest Infracost release: